DrZhivago1/DocWorld/README.md

 	IF "[WD] Reinforced Doors 1.0" AND "Vanilla Furniture Expanded - Spacer Module" are installed:
 		Move reinforced doors into the same research requirements as reinforced walls.

+	IF "RoofBomb" is installed:
+		Make IEDs a research prerequisite.

 	IF "Vanilla Fences" OR "Vanilla Fences (Fence Tab)" are installed:
 		Keep fences in "Fences" designation category.